MathieuSylvestre/Insight/README.md

 ## Download Data

 To download the weather data, run 'notebook/weather_scraper.ipynb'.
 For predictions, download only the cities of interest, for the latest year.
-Different cities can also be included as long as historic weather for the past 150 days are available on ([timeanddate](https://www.timeanddate.com/weather/)).
+Different cities can also be included as long as historic weather for the past 150 days are available on [this site](https://www.timeanddate.com/weather/).
 Historical peak bloom dates and geographic information used for training can be found in the 'tables' folder.
 New locations and the corresponding geographical information should be added to these files for predictions at new locations.
 The peak bloom dates do not need to be true, unless a new model is to be trained with these values.
 After making these adjustments, run 'scripts/cleaning.py'.
 This will produce a cleaned dataset, saved as a '.csv' file.

 ## Survival Analysis